-If you use a vehicle for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
-Warning: If business use is 50% or less, you won't be able to use Sec.
-179 expensing or the accelerated regular MACRS; you'll have to use the straight-line depreciation method.
+Andre's advisor also explained that, if he uses a vehicle for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
+She also warns him that, if business use is 50% or less, he won't be able to use Sec.
+179 expensing or the regular Modified Accelerated Cost Recovery System (MACRS); he'll have to use the straight-line method.